What is a Hazard?

 - Electricity: present most work environments, electricity presents high hazard potential

-- Fire Safety: hazards exist in most workplaces and the consequences can be very severe
+- Fire Safety: fire hazards exist in most workplaces and the consequences can be very severe

 - Workplace Transport: the risk of injury from moving vehicles is present in almost all workplace

-We’ve created an Approved instructor-led, online course for Risk Assessment.
-Join us for a step-by-step, interactive tutorial & 1-to-1 coaching session to give you the confidence to carry out Risk Assessment.
-Try out the FREE Hazard Spotting module here!
+Join us for a step-by-step, interactive tutorial & challenges to give your team the confidence to carry out Risk Assessment.

 Still having trouble thinking about ‘what is a hazard?’ hazard in your workplace?